 1216.
-Authorization Notification Requirement.
+Authorization Requirement.

-- (a) Every laboratory performing forensic alcohol analysis shall have a valid license issued in accordance with the provisions of these regulations.provide the Department with the following within 90 days of any change to the information listed in 1-4 below: - (1) Forensic alcohol analysis shall be performed only by persons who meet the qualifications set forth in these regulations for forensic alcohol supervisors, forensic alcohol analysts, or forensic alcohol analyst trainees.
-A statement of intent to perform or stop performing alcohol analysis, to include fluid analysis, breath analysis, or both; - (A) A trainee may perform forensic alcohol analysis only under the supervision of a forensic alcohol supervisor or forensic alcohol analyst. - (2) The Department shall not be limited by these regulations in performing functions in administration of the alcohol analysis and licensing program.
-The laboratory's current address, as well as the name, address, and phone number of the laboratory's point of contact; - (3) A list of current laboratory personnel qualified to do forensic alcohol analysis; and - (4) A list of current instruments used by laboratory personnel for alcohol analysis. - (b) Forensic alcohol analysis shall be performed only by persons who meet the qualifications set forth in Section 1216.1 for forensic alcohol analysts.
+(a) Every laboratory performing forensic alcohol analysis shall have a valid license issued in accordance with the provisions of these regulations.provide the Department with the following:

+(1) Forensic alcohol analysis shall be performed only by persons who meet the qualifications set forth in these regulations for forensic alcohol supervisors, forensic alcohol analysts, or forensic alcohol analyst trainees.
+A statement of intent to perform or stop performing alcohol analysis, to include fluid analysis, breath analysis, or both;

+(A) A trainee may perform forensic alcohol analysis only under the supervision of a forensic alcohol supervisor or forensic alcohol analyst.

+(2) The Department shall not be limited by these regulations in performing functions in administration of the alcohol analysis and licensing program.
+The laboratory's current address, as well as the name, address, and phone number of the laboratory's point of contact;

+(3) A list of current laboratory personnel qualified to do forensic alcohol analysis: and

+(4) A list of current instruments used by laboratory personnel for alcohol analysis.

+(b) Forensic alcohol analysis shall be performed only by persons who meet the qualifications set forth in Section 1216.1 for forensic alcohol analysts.

-Authority: Sections 100703 and 100725, Health and Safety Code.
-Reference: Section 100700, Health and Safety Code.
+Authority: Sections 100703 and 100725.
+Health and Safety Code.
+Reference: Section 100700.
+Health and Safety Code.